urbanopt/urbanopt-cli/example_files/resources/hpxml-measures/docs/source/workflow_inputs.rst

   ``extension/FanPowerWatts``                                           double             W          >= 0             No        0         Fan power
   ====================================================================  =================  =========  ===============  ========  ========  ==================================

-  .. [#] If AnnualHeatingEfficiency[Units="AFUE"]/Value not provided, defaults to 0.98 if FuelType is "electricity", else AFUE from the lookup table that can be found at ``HPXMLtoOpenStudio\resources\lu_hvac_equipment_efficiency.csv`` based on YearInstalled.
+  .. [#] If AnnualHeatingEfficiency[Units="AFUE"]/Value not provided, defaults to 0.98 if FuelType is "electricity", else AFUE from the lookup table that can be found at ``HPXMLtoOpenStudio/resources/data/hvac_equipment_efficiency.csv`` based on YearInstalled.

 .. _hvac_heating_boiler: